Home

 Compulsory Assignments and Attendance

-It is mandatory to be present and participate in the biochemical methodology part of the course.
 The biochemical methodology part must be passed in order to sit for the exam in Spectroscopy.
 Compulsory activity is valid for five semesters.

 Forms of Assessment

 Permitted examination support materials, The textbook (Williams and Fleming: Spectroscopic methods in organic chemistry 6th Edition.).
-It is not allowed to have notes in the textbook, which can be used on the exam.
+It is not allowed to have notes in the textbook, which can be used in the exam.
 Underlining of text, figures and tables in the textbook are allowed.

 Grading Scale